France–Iran relations: Iran–Iraq War (1980–1988)

 Furthermore, with the United States and other countries, France supported Saddam Hussein in the war against Iran (1980–1988).
-Saddam's airforce included dozens of Dassault Mirage F1s, Dassault-Breguet Super Étendards, and Aérospatiale Gazelles, among other weaponry.
+Saddam's air force included dozens of Dassault Mirage F1s, Dassault-Breguet Super Étendards, and Aérospatiale Gazelles, among other weaponry.
 Iraqi military purchases from France totaled $5.5 Billion in 1985, prompting U.S. Senator Ted Stevens of Alaska, and chairman of the U.S. Senate Appropriations Committee, to declare France's selling of military equipment to Iraq as "international treason".

-Jacques Chirac helped sell Saddam the two nuclear reactors that started Baghdad on the path to nuclear weapons capability.
-By 2000, France had become Iraq's largest supplier of military and dual-use equipment, according to a senior member of Congress who reportedly declined to be identified.

 The French were concerned that their support for Iraq would harm their relations with Iran, but their economic and commercial interests in Iraq were too important.
 The French military reinforced their naval presence in the Gulf in response to Iranian threats of deteriorating relations.
-France's history with Baghdad reached back decades.
+France's history with Baghdad goes back decades.
 France was extremely popular in the Middle East after their public stance of neutrality in the Six-Day War.
-General de Gaulle invoked symbolic references of the cooperation between Charlemagne and the Abbasid Caliph Harun al-Rashid, promising Soviet aligned Iraq with French cooperation at a time when Iraq was politically isolated from the West as a consequence of Cold War tensions.
+General de Gaulle invoked symbolic references of the cooperation between Charlemagne and the Abbasid Caliph Harun al-Rashid, promising Soviet-aligned Iraq with French cooperation at a time when Iraq was politically isolated from the West as a consequence of Cold War tensions.
 The French companies Berliet, Saviem and Panhard began selling military vehicles to the Iraqi army.
 Saddam Hussein visited France in 1972 to officially finalize the agreements of petroleum cooperation between the two countries following nationalization of the Iraqi oil industry.
 Hussein gave the French a list of weapons desired by the Iraqi military including radars, helicopters and fighter planes.